Mark Forsyth

 Mark Forsyth (born 2 April 1977) is a British writer of non-fiction who came to prominence with a series of books concerning the meaning and etymology of English words.

 He is the author of best-selling books The Etymologicon, The Horologicon, and The Elements of Eloquence, as well as being known for his blog The Inky Fool.
 Forsyth's earlier work was based around the meaning of words and more specifically, obscure and out-of-use words.
 His first two books were featured on BBC Radio 4's series Book of the Week.

 In June 2012, Forsyth gave a TEDx talk entitled "What’s a snollygoster?
 A short lesson in political speak".

 Education

 Forsyth attended Winchester College in Winchester, Hampshire, England from 1990 to 1995.
 He also studied English Language & Literature at Lincoln College, Oxford University, from 1996 to 1999.

 Career

 The Inky Fool

-As a self-described journalist, proofreader, ghostwriter and pedant, Forsyth started a blog called the Inky Fool in 2009 as a forum to share his love of words.
+As a self-described journalist, proofreader, ghostwriter and pedant, Forsyth started a blog called Inky Fool in 2009 as a forum to share his love of words.
 His posts often involve an exploration of words; where they come from and how they relate to each other.
 "Etymology is fun," Forsyth said in a Skepticality interview.
 "Some people talk about the true meaning.
 I just find it interesting and delightful and often just very, very funny.
 That's the main thing I love about etymology."